 Focusing principally on contemporary Tunisian society, this course examines transformations in Arab popular and political culture, with an emphasis on the mutually constitutive impact of new information and communications technologies on the emergence of local and regional civil society.
-Through a focus on two themes - mass media and the Arab spring; and youth, politics and social movements - the course probes the ways in which the Internet and related electronic revolutions across the region have changed and are changing expressions and understandings of Arab political culture.
+Through a focus on two themes — mass media and the Arab Spring and youth, politics, and social movements — the course probes the ways in which the Internet and related electronic revolutions across the region have changed and are changing expressions and understandings of Arab political culture.
 The seminar also explores the formation of new cultural bonds where political ideologies, namely Arab nationalism, are widely perceived to have failed.
-Course lectures, debates, and educational excursions will foreground various tensions and moments of continuity between modernity and tradition in Arab culture, illuminating the seemingly disparate connections between various themes including the popularity of raï music, bilingualism and the status of Arabic language, the reemergence of the hijab amongst young women, the failure of secularism, and the emergence of a new democratic culture challenging authoritarian regimes.
+Course lectures, debates, and educational excursions foreground various tensions and moments of continuity between modernity and tradition in Arab culture, illuminating the seemingly disparate connections between various themes, including the popularity of raï music, bilingualism and the status of Arabic language, the reemergence of the hijab amongst young women, the failure of secularism, and the emergence of a new democratic culture challenging authoritarian regimes.

 Research Methods and Ethics - syllabus (PDF)